DrDoof14/ML4IOT/HW2/Readme.md

-We highly recommend that you use Tensorflow and Keras on your GPU. <br>
+We highly recommend that you use Tensorflow and Keras on your <b>GPU</b>. <br>
-The report file and the PDF file for the questions is available in the 'info' directory
+The report file and the PDF file for the questions is available in the <b>'info'</b> directory